Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: -hardness Result

 {\bf Construction of $Q_1$:} First, we construct the subgoals which will map to the $a_i$s above.
 These subgoals are $n$ copies of the following:

 where the variables are fresh and distinct for every copy.
-The above formula expresses the fact that, while evaluating $Q_1$ on a canonical database database of $Q_2$, each $T_i$ will take the value $t$ or $f$ and for each $t$ or $f$, there is a canonical database of $Q_2$ on which $T_i$ takes exactly one of these two values.
+We will refer to one of these copies as {\em gadget 2}.
+The above formula expresses the fact that, while evaluating $Q_1$ on a canonical database of $Q_2$, each $X_i$ will take the value $e$ or $f$ and for each $e$ or $f$, there is a canonical database of $Q_2$ on which $X_i$ takes exactly one of these two values.
 This encodes all the combinations of truth values for the variables $p_1\cdots p_n$ in formula (\ref{eq-PiSAT}).

-Finally, we construct a number of subgoals using the relations $a,o,n,t$ that will encode satisfaction of the formula $\psi$.
-This construction will be done inductively on the structure of $\psi$.
-The structure of $\psi$ can be depicted by a binary tree $Tr$.
-The leaves of the tree are labeled by the variables $p_1,\ldots ,p_n, q_1,\ldots ,q_m$ (some variables may appear in more than one leaves).
-Each internal node represents a subexpression.
-If an internal node has children with subexpressions $\psi_1 $ and $\psi_2$ then the subexpression $\psi_1 \wedge \psi_2$ labels this node.
+Finally, we construct a number of subgoals using the relations $a,o,not,true$ that will encode satisfaction of the formula $\psi$.
+It is based on a parsing tree for $\psi$.
+The construction of the parsing tree is done inductively on the structure of $\psi$.
+The leaves of the tree are labeled by the variables $X_1,\ldots ,X_n, X_{n+1},\ldots ,X_m$ (some variables may appear in more than one leaf).
+Each internal node is associated with one of the symbols $\wedge, \vee, \neg$ and is labeled by a subexpression of $\psi$.
+If an internal node is associated with $\wedge$ and has children labeled with subexpressions $\psi_1 $ and $\psi_2$ then the subexpression $\psi_1 \wedge \psi_2$ labels this node.
 Similarly for $\vee$ and $\neg$, the latter being a node with only one child.
-Following $Tr$, we construct tree $Tr_1$ which has the same structure as $Tr$.
-The labels on the leaves of tree $Tr_1$ are the variables $T_1,\ldots ,T_n, T_{n+1},\ldots T_m$ which represent truth values for the variables $p_1,\ldots ,p_n, q_1,\ldots ,q_m$ respectively.

-Now, the internal node of the node $\psi_1 \wedge \psi_2$ in $Tr$ is labeled in $Tr_1$ by $a(t_1,t_2,t)$ where $t_1$ is the last variable in the label of one child, $t_2$ is the last variable in the label of the other child and $t$ is a fresh variable distinct from all the others.
-The subgoals that we finally add to $Q_1$ are all the atoms on the labels of the internal nodes of the tree $Tr_1$.
-Moreover, we add atom $t(T_h)$ where $T_h$ is the last variable in the root node of the tree.
+Following $Tr$, we construct tree $Tr_1$ which has the same structure as $Tr$ only with different labels on the internal nodes.
+The internal node of the node $\psi_1 \wedge \psi_2$ in $Tr$ is labeled in $Tr_1$ by $a(Y_1,Y_2,Y')$ where $Y_1$ is the last variable in the label of one child, $Y_2$ is the last variable in the label of the other child and $Y'$ is a fresh variable distinct from all the others.
+The subgoals that we finally add to $Q_1$ are all the atoms on the labels of the internal nodes of the tree $Tr_1$ and in the root.
+Moreover, we add atom $t(Y_h)$ where $Y_h$ is the last variable in the root node of the tree.

+The intuition is the following: First, the relations $a,o,not,true$ use only constants in their atoms in every canonical database of $Q_2$.
+The variables in the leaves will map either to constant $e$ or to constant $f$ encoding true or false.
+This is enforced by gadget 1.
+The internal nodes encode truth values for the specific subexpression calculated from truth values of its children.
+Thus , e.g., the internal node with label $a(Y_1,Y_2,Y')$ will map to $a(e,f,f)$ encoding the fact that the subexpression (under the specific truth assignment of the leaves) is false because the subexpression of the one child is true and the subexpression of the other child is false.